The first part of our guide for exhibition virgins focusses on vision, desired outcomes, context, budget and ROI, research and timescales.

 Approaching exhibition suppliers

-At this point, you’ll be able to approach exhibition suppliers with your vision, your ideas, an outline of your requirements and a better grasp of timescales.
+At this point, you’re nearly ready to approach exhibition suppliers with your vision, your ideas, an outline of your requirements and a better grasp of timescales.
 We’ve talked about the benefits of exhibition supplier partnership here.
 Whoever you choose, you’ll be able to work through the possible exhibition hardware systems that fit your budget boundaries and start thinking about exhibition stand design.

 A good supplier will listen carefully to your requirements and enter into a deep dialogue regarding the best way to achieve your desired outcomes, understanding your brand and your marketing initiative.
 So not knowing what those goals are at this stage would put you at a distinct disadvantage.
 Exhibition suppliers can transform your vision into reality, but they are not known for performing magic tricks.